-Action Code Title Description Assigned To Due Date Latest Note Performance Status E1/02 Deve eveloping the entity's capacity Improving resource use through the appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status E1/02 Deve Developing the entity's capacity Improving resource use through the appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
 Assistant Director (People and Change) Ongoing VFM opinion audit judgement reviewed on an annual basis and the opinion is positive.
 A number of services are regionally benchmarked and others nationally e.g. Adur Homes, Fraud, Leisure.
 Cost comparisons with other Councils undertaken.
 VFM is measured as part of procurement.
-Progressing well(Green) E1/04 Deve oping the entity's capacity · · Developing and maintaining an effective workforce plan to enhance strategic allocation of resources Assistant Director (People and Change) 31st December 2022 The draft plan is being worked on and is due to go to members later in the year.
+0 E1/04 Deve loping the entity's capacity Developing and maintaining an effective workforce plan to enhance strategic allocation of resources Assistant Director (People and Change) 31st December 2022 The draft plan is being worked on and is due to go to members later in the year.
 Progressing well(Green)

-Action Code Title Description Assigned To Due Date Latest Note Performance Status E2/02 Deve oping the capability of the entity's lead lership and other individuals Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making body Scheme of delegations is updated at least annually in the light of legal and organisational changes.
-Officer Decision Protocol is regularly reviewed Executive Procedure Rules are regularly reviewed.
-Monitoring Officer The Scheme of Delegations, Officer Decision Making Protocol and Executive Procedure Rules are regularly reviewed, the last review taking place in October 2022.There is an ongoing review of constitutional updates and amendments.
-The Scheme of Delegations needs a general revision now that the senior well(Green)
+Action Code Title Description Assigned To Due Date Latest Note Performance Status E2/02 Developing the capability of the entity's leadership and other individuals Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making body • Scheme of delegations is updated at least annually in the light of legal and organisational changes. • Officer Decision Protocol is regularly reviewed • Executive Procedure Rules are regularly reviewed.
+Monitoring Officer Ongoing The Scheme of Delegations, Officer Decision Making Protocol and Executive Procedure Rules are regularly reviewed, the last review taking place in October 2022.
+There is an ongoing review of constitutional updates and amendments.
+The Scheme of Delegations needs a general revision now that the senior leadership structure has been altered as part of each Council's Work on Our Plan.
+The Monitoring Officer will regularly report to the Joint Audit & Governance Committee on any proposed constitutional amendments or amendments that have been made under the Monitoring Officer's delegation to make minor and inconsequential amendments.
+There is also a published Register of Sub-delegations online. well(Green)

-Action Code Title Description Assigned To Due Date Latest Note Performance Status E2/02 Deve Developing the capability of the entity's leadership and other individuals Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making body - Contract standing orders are reviewed regularly S151 Officer/ Monitoring Officer Ongoing The Contract Standing Orders have been updated and approved by both Councils in April 2022.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status E2/02 Deve loping the capability o f the entity's leadership and other individuals Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making body - Contract standing orders are reviewed regularly S151 Officer/ Monitoring Officer Ongoing The Contract Standing Orders have been updated and approved by both Councils in April 2022.
 Training continues to be rolled out to all officers involved in procuring items of £5k or more.
 A toolkit has been rolled out to assist managers in complying with the Contract Standing Orders.
-A programme of contract management training is in place.
-Progressing well (Green) - To review and refresh the financial regulations.
+A programme of contract management training is in place. well (Green) - To review and refresh the financial regulations.
 S151 Officer Ongoing A new revised set of financial regulations was approved by the Councils in April 2019 and again as part of the Council's constitutional review in October 2022.
-This will be reviewed again in 2023 and amended if needed.
+This will be reviewed again in 2023 and amended if needed. well(Green)